-For informed consent/assent to participate in a vision screening and research study.
+For informed consent/assent to participate in a vision assessment and/or a research study.

-Informed consent: Consent needs to be obtained from the athlete or a legal guardian if the athlete is not his or her own legal guardian or if the athlete is less than 21 years of age.
+Informed consent: Consent needs to be obtained from the athlete or a legal guardian if the athlete is not his or her own legal guardian or if the athlete is less than attricte is not mis of her own legal guardian of it the attricte is less than 21 years of age.
 Assent: Assent is obtained from the athlete if he/she is a minor or is not his or her own legal guardian.